-1. Take a large non-stick frying pan and place it on low heat.
-Slice the onion cook it for about 15 minutes in butter and oil until it turns a really soft brown.
+- Take a large non-stick frying pan and place it on low heat.
+Slice the onion cook it for about 15 minutes in olive oil until it turns a really soft brown.
 Now add the finely sliced potatoes and cover the pan.
 Let it cook for about 20 minutes.
 Stir occasionally in order to ensure they fry evenly.

-5. However, since it’s filled with potatoes and onions that won’t happen because it’s too heavy.
-After the quail egg tortilla is cooked, transfer it to a plate and serve it either warm or cold.
+- Continue cooking for another 5-10 minutes.
+After the quail egg tortilla is ready, transfer it to a plate and serve it either warm or cold.
 Don't forget to add some chopped parsley or chives on top.